wojciech12/talk_policies_for_your_apps_with_OpenPolicyAgent/README.md

-## Adding policies to your Apps with Open Policy Agent
+## Adding policies to your Golang App with Open Policy Agent

 It might feel like chasing a rabbit to keep up with users’ requests for new configurations and policies.
 It is even more challenging if you build for power users.
 In the talk, I will show how to use the Open Policy Agent (OPA) for these scenarios, share our experience in Spacelift, and present how to integrate OPA into your Golang application.